Indicio-tech/aries-mobileagent-react-native-old/README.md

 Note: This project was developed in parallel to [this project](https://github.com/animo/aries-mobile-agent-react-native) at Animo.
 We intend to work with the community to address project naming conventions as the number of projects increases within the Aries community.

-Library core values:
-Plugability/Flexability
-Ease of use
-Interoperability

 ### Coming Soon: Quick Start
 A part of this project is the development of a sample app that can be used as a reference for AMA-RN usage as well as UI best practices.
 Head to the [AMARN-Sample-App repo](https://github.com/Indicio-tech/aries-mobileagent-react-native-sample-app) for instructions to get started running an agent quickly, including APKs to just walk through the app.